columbiaspace/SUITS-MagicLeap-26/README.md

 - ALWAYS close Unity before committing and pushing to your branch.
 Let's avoid space-time paradoxes and keep our coding universe in order.
 - Add any unnecessary generated files (like build, log, memory captures, or mac DS files) to .gitignore.
 This will make merging a lot easier!
 Remember to leave scene, config & obj files so people can properly run your code!
 - Make sure to be on `Unity Editor Version 2022.3.7` or higher.
-- Remember to use the MRTK library components when development for 3D space.

 #### 3. Merging to Main
 - 🚀 Merges to the main branch will be celebrated during our out-of-this-world group meetings.
 Keep your creations on your own branch until the cosmic council approves a merge.